neuroro/EEG/README.md

 #
 Rohan O. C. King, @neuroro

-I hope my code finds use; if you use it please cite the function or the repository as, respectively:
+I hope my code finds use; if you use it please cite the function or the repository, for example in APA as, respectively:

 King, R. (2023). functionName [MATLAB code].
 GitHub. https://github.com/neuroro/EEG/functionName.m